-Although many do-it-yourself website platforms promise you can create a professional-looking site all by yourself, that’s also often where the effectiveness stops as well.
+Although many do-it-yourself website platforms promise that you can create a professional-looking site all by yourself, that’s also often where the effectiveness stops.
 Unless you design websites professionally you won’t know all of the ins and outs associated with this process.
 It would be like trying to build a home yourself when you just have a book on it and you are a dentist.
 You’re much better off contacting a professional.

-There are plenty of indicators that can help you determine if your website needs a makeover/redesign.
+There are plenty of indicators that can help you determine if it’s time for a website redesign.